-How AI-Powered Camera is Transforming Security and Surveillance
+How AI-Powered Camera is Transforming Security and Surveillance in AI

 One of the most recent technical advancements in the video surveillance market is security cameras with Artificial Intelligence (AI).
 Machine learning algorithms aid in the detection of people, objects such as automobiles, and other things in real-time.